 Isabelle Devos is a historian (Ghent University) and demographer (Université Catholique de Louvain-la-Neuve).
-She is Professor at the History Department of UGent.
+She is Full Professor at the History Department of UGent.
 Before her appointment at UGent in 2004, she worked as a Research Fellow at the History Department at the European University Institute in Fiesole (Italy), at Indiana University, Bloomington (USA) and as a Fulbright Fellow at the Department of Demography at University of California, Berkeley (USA).

 Over the years her research has revolved around social and economic issues of the early modern period and the long nineteenth century in a comparative perspective, with a particular focus on demography, health and living standards.
 Under her supervision there are several ongoing and finished projects on the life courses of population groups which up until now have largely been neglected in historical research (the hearing impaired, never married women, prostitutes, servants, prisoners etc.).
 By focusing on such vulnerable populations, Devos aims to gain more insight into the manner in which societies determine hierarchies and adapt to economic change.